Tropilax46/Cookbook/README.md

 # Cookbook
-This repository is used for studying how works github with git
+This repository is used for studying how works github with git and fun!